History

 Architecture

-The architecture of the building gave it a form of so-called roadside castle.
-It consisted of a defensive wall and a ditch surrounding a large, almost square-shaped courtyard.
-Its large free space could be used as temporary camp for merchant carts, armed units or supply transports.
-The main gate, probably placed in the gate tower, was located on the south-western side of the courtyard.
-Right next to it stood a stone, residential building.
-Another defensive element of the castle was a small tower placed in the north corner of the defensive walls.
+The castle was built on a small hill in one of the bends of the Abuls River.
+It consisted of a defensive wall preceded by a ditch, surrounding a large courtyard of almost square shape measuring 60 x 60 meters.
+The large free space of the courtyard could have been used for temporary camps for merchant carts, armed units or transports with supplies.
+The living quarters were located in an elongated building forming the north-western part of the perimeter.
+The main gate, probably placed in the gatehouse protruding from the perimeter of the walls, was located on the south-western side of the courtyard, right next to the residential building.
+Another defensive element of the castle was a small tower placed in the northern corner of the walls.

 Current state